biotaphy/tutorials/_sphinx_config/tutorial/w7a_build_grid.md

-# Webinar 7: Build a grid to analyze a multi-species dataset
+# Webinar 7: Build a grid to analyze a group of multi-species dataset

 ## Introduction